Text-Conditioned Resampler For Long Form Video Understanding: Text-Conditioned Resampler (TCR)

 \textbf{How does the TCR differ from the Flamingo Resampler and Q-former?} These design decisions build on the architectural innovations of the Perceiver resampler in Flamingo~\cite{alayrac_flamingo_2022} and the Q-former in BLIP-2~\cite{li_blip-2_2023}.
 However, there are a number of differences: (i) While Q-former is trained on images, TCR is optimised for video from the ground up -- all training stages are done on videos.
-This is imporant as the TCR must learn to sample visual features from frames conditioned on the task. (ii) TCR uses lower dimensional features than either Q-former or Perceiver Resampler (512 vs 768 vs 1536) and an overall smaller number of parameters (69M vs 188M).
-This is important as it allows us to process far longer video sequences. (iii) While TCR applies cross-attention visual features to text embeddings and learnable queries, Perceiver Resampler concatenates visual-embeddings and queries in a key-value pair, which makes the computation more expensive as it computes cross-attention and self-attention in a single pass.
+This is important as the TCR must learn to sample visual features from video frames conditioned on the task. (ii) TCR uses lower dimensional features than either Q-former or Perceiver Resampler (512 vs 768 vs 1536) and an overall smaller number of parameters (69M vs 188M).
+This is important as it allows us to process far longer video sequences. (iii) While TCR cross-attends visual features to text embeddings and learnable queries, Perceiver Resampler concatenates visual-embeddings and queries in a key-value pair, which makes the computation more expensive as it computes cross-attention and self-attention in a single pass.
 We keep the operations separate (i.e.\ first cross-attending text-query sequence with the video, and then self-attending the text-query sequence).
 This reduces per-layer computational requirements allowing us to increase video sequence length.
+These differences lead to a novel capability of processing many more frames at once, which subsequently leads to superior performance on downstream tasks.